vbojcev/SplitShare/docs/DevJournal.md

 ```

 The extra `session?.user` check seems to be necessary, otherwise going to `/profile` while not logged in momentarily loads the JSX before useEffect() has any chance to redirect to home.

+## 03/06/23

+How to update Schema (will be useful for adding fields without having to reset absolutely everything): [link](https://stackoverflow.com/questions/50934800/add-field-not-in-schema-with-mongoose)

+How to have multiple providers in next-auth: [link](https://next-auth.js.org/providers/credentials)